 ‘Interview’ by Daya Dissanayake is a seventeen line poem which is contained within one block of text, without breaks for stanzas.
 The poem is not structured with a consistent rhyme scheme.
 Instead, the poet has chosen to describe his feelings for the modern societal systems through simplistic detail.
 This choice forces a reader to add to the narrative with their own experiences.

 One might also notice, before even beginning the poem, that there is no punctuation in the entire text.
-Additionally, the poet has chosen make each line very short, a number of which contain only one word.
-You can read the full poem here.
+Additionally, the poet has chosen to make each line very short, a number of which contain only one word.

 Summary of Interview